ggicci/goplay/README.md

 # goplay

+Embeded Go Playground on your Websites

-Embed a Go playground on your website
+Read [goplay: Embed Go Playground on your Website](https://ggicci.me/goplay) to learn more.